 This impressive medieval fortress-turned-Elizabethan-palace has loads to see within its grounds, including the mighty Norman keep at the heart.
 Also worth mentioning are the beautifully restored Elizabethan gardens with their marble fountain, ornate aviary and pretty floral displays.
 English Heritage members get in free, everyone else £12.60 for adults, £7.60 for kids.

 Hever Castle, Kent

 This 13th-century stunner and childhood home of Anne Boleyn has everything you’d want from a castle – towers, a moat, and a royal haunting thanks to rumours that Anne’s ghost still resides in the chambers.
 Inside the spectacular castle remains closed for now, but the gardens (including playgrounds and water maze) are open, with the café doing takeaway.
 The 38-acre man-made lake offers lovely vistas, nature walks, and even boat hire.
-Booking essential.
 Adult tickets from £15.55, child from £9.75, under-5s go FREE.

 Arundel Castle, Sussex

 Arundel Castle looks like something out of a storybook with its old motte perched high (100 feet to be exact) on an artificial mound overlooking the beautiful West Sussex countryside and the River Arun.
 Adult tickets from £12, child tickets £6

 Perched on an island in the middle of the River Len, five miles southeast of Maidstone, this castle has a lot on offer for a jam-packed day including – deep breath – playgrounds, mini golf, pretty gardens, and takeaway kiosks.
 The Birds of Prey Centre, maze, shops and cafe have all reopened.
 Tickets are on the pricier side (adult £28, child £19.50), but you’ll be able to visit again as many times as you want in the next 15 months.